Get your goals, ideas for ‘19 down on paper

 Weed control is another big factor, especially in warm-season plots.
 Weeds can be super aggressive, outcompeting planted vegetation.
 Weed competition can be easily reduced by pre-plant herbicides, Round-up Ready seed with post-planting herbicides, and/or modifications in planting methods.

-Planting methodology can make a major impact on the success of any food plot, with seed depth being most critical.
+Planting methodology can make a major impact on the success of any food plot.
+Seed depth is the most critical.
 Seeds only need the minimum depth for germination.
 Beyond depth, the timing of planting around rain events can make a difference in productivity.

 Finally, some of the warm-season crops — soybeans and sunflowers, for example — need protection during early growth.
 Deer will eradicate a planting of soybeans and sunflowers very quickly, months before its time.
 And while many plants can re-sprout after depredation, some can’t handle heavy browsing during the early stages of growth.
-It can be exciting when the deer and turkeys show up soon after planting, but they can be very destructive, and many plots need plot-browsing protection months before the crops mature.
+Deer and turkeys showing up soon after planting can be exciting.
+But they can be very destructive, and many plots need plot-browsing protection months before the crops mature.

-February sure isn’t the time to plant, but hunters can still devote time to food plots that will be some of the most-important hours they invest all year.
-While nature can sometimes ruin the results, most food-plot failures result from poor decision-making early in the process.
+February sure isn’t the time to plant.
+But hunters can still devote time to food plots that will be some of the most-important hours they invest all year.
+Nature can sometimes ruin the results.
+But most food-plot failures result from poor decision-making early in the process.
 Poor weed control, failure to correct soil pH, nutrient deficiency, premature browsing, improper planting conditions or improper planting can singly or collectively create less-than-desired results.

 If land managers are concerned about a cool-season, warm-season or 365-day plot program, planting logs and plan reviews are critical to perfect a plot.
 It’s time to review these activities and make adjustments where changes are needed.
 Any adjustment should always be reduced to writing.
 These log books will be responsible for remedying issues and producing the best food plots around.